 Unfortunately there doesn’t seem to be much action being taken by the industry watchdogs to regulate these PCBs, as it does not appear they’re even monitoring them in the first place, nor do they have any control over these so-called “legacy” chemicals that were banned from use decades ago.
 We spoke to Dean Edwardson, the go-to industry spokesman and the General Manager of the Sarnia-Lambton Environmental Agency, about these new findings.

-This toxic, phony estrogen (that’s apparently ubiquitous) is certainly a cause for concern.
-While the findings of UoM’s study are admittedly limited, they’re also a small step forward for the people of Aamjiwnaang who have been consistently raising alerts that their health is being compromised by the massive amount of industry polluting the air around them.
+This toxic, phony estrogen (that’s apparently ubiquitous) is a cause for concern.
+While the findings of UoM’s study are limited, they’re a small step forward for the people of Aamjiwnaang who have been raising alerts that their health is being compromised by the massive amount of industry polluting the air around them.

-To get a sense of the reaction to this study on the ground in Aamjiwnaang, we spoke to Christine Rogers, a mother of three daughters.
-She also helped find mothers and children to be studied by the University so they could get this study moving.
-Christine is understandably distressed.
+To get a sense of the reaction to this study on the ground in Aamjiwnaang, we spoke to Christine Rogers, a mother of three daughters who helped find subjects to be studied by the University.

 “As a mother, it’s not some family somewhere in another location, it’s your family.
-And the people who participated in this study, those people, I know them… It’s actually pretty sickening… It’s really had an impact on me.
-I wasn’t sure of the impact it was going to have, but seeing it now, I don’t even know that I want to live where I live now.
-I’m making a choice to be there and that’s a conscious decision that I’m making—even when there’s proof in our blood that we shouldn’t be living here.
+And the people who participated in this study, those people, I know them… It’s actually pretty sickening.
+It’s really had an impact on me.
+I wasn’t sure of the impact it was going to have, but seeing it now, I don’t even know if I want to [continue living here].
+I’m making a choice to be here and that’s a conscious decision that I’m making—even when there’s proof in our blood that we shouldn’t be living here.
 So I’m battling that right now, as a mother…

-According to Christine, the community seems somewhat reluctant about participating in health studies like these—insofar as people do not want to be looked at as some kind of scientific abnormality: “People in the community don’t want to be guinea pigs, [they don’t want] to be looked at that way.”
-But at the same time, the sheer determination of the environmental activists, who receive little to no support from government, continues to propel this issue into the forefront.
+According to Christine, the community seems somewhat reluctant to participate in health studies like this.
+“People in the community don’t want to be guinea pigs, [they don’t want] to be looked at that way.”
+But at the same time, the sheer determination of the environmental activists, who receive little to no support from government, continues to propel this issue forward.

-As Jim Brophy told us: “It’s a real credit to the environmental activists in Sarnia that this work continues… The community has not given up on this.
-A lot of people could just say, ‘well look, there’s nothing I can do about it,’ become discouraged and say ‘forget it, I won’t do anything.’
-I think it’s a real credit to their community that they’re not going away, they want something done.
+As Jim Brophy told us, “It’s a real credit to the environmental activists in Sarnia that this work continues.
+The community has not given up.
+A lot of people would just say, ‘Well look, there’s nothing I can do about it,’ become discouraged, and say ‘forget it, I won’t do anything.’
+But they’re not going away, they want something done.
 And I think the fact that the mothers and their children participated is a sign of that.”